synergy-design-system/synergy-design-system/packages/mcp/README.md

 - "Show me the Angular integration guide"
 - "What's needed to use Synergy with Vue?"
 - "How do I install Synergy for vanilla JavaScript?"

+### 13. `version`

+**Description:** Get version and basic information about the Synergy Design System MCP Server.

+**Parameters:** None

+**Example prompts:**

+- "What version of the MCP server is running?"
+- "Show me information about this Synergy MCP server"
+- "What's the current version?"

 ## Developer Documentation